matthewvanhoutte/certbot-plugin-gandi-aws/README.md

 ## Credits

-Huge thanks to Michael Porter for its [original work](https://gitlab.com/sudoliyang/certbot-plugin-gandi) !
+Huge thanks to Michael Porter and Yohann Leon for their [original work](https://github.com/obynio/certbot-plugin-gandi) !